davelab6/noto-docs/AUTHORING.md

 ```sh
 git clone https://github.com/twardoch/noto-docs.wiki.git wiki
 ```

+If you’re planning to be building the docs, you should clone the repo inside the `srcdocs/` folder of your local Noto docs repo.

 You’ll get `wiki` folder with the source wiki structure (Markdown files in the main folder, images in the `img` folder).
 If you’re working locally, remember to **commit regularly** as others may also be working!